-The usual way out for many entrepreneurs is to seek for a traditional loan.
+The usual way out for many entrepreneurs is to seek a traditional loan.
 Many startups believe this is the perfect solution to business financing problems.

 However, most banks and other financial institutions are not always interested in providing help for small business owners.